-Target SBP between 140 and 180 mmHg with the specific threshold determined based on patient comorbidities and level of chronic hypertension; consider using IV nicardipine, IV clevidipine with or without IV labetalol.
+Target SBP between 140 and 180 mmHg with the specific threshold determined based on patient comorbidities and level of chronic hypertension.
+Initiate BP management immediately using a titratable agent to ensure target is reached quickly with minimal potential for overshoot.
+IV beta-blockers and IV calcium channel blockers are most commonly used in first hours.